hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-Type the following command to verify the plugin *hns* installed and it works with kubectl:
+Type the command below to verify the *kubectl-hns* plugin gets installed correctly and it works with kubectl:

 ```shell